pilgreen/operakansas/content/_index.md

 ---
 ![](/uploads/staggerwing-title-card.png)

-# Take to skies with Opera Kansas
+# Take to the skies

 Opera Kansas is pleased to present the long anticipated winner of the 2020 Zepick Modern Opera Competition July 30-August 1, 2021